cutaway-security/ics-summit-2025-osint-workshop/task4.md

 ### Questions to Answer

 1. How many subdomains does the organization have?
-2. Are any of these subdomains for test servers?
+2. Are any of these subdomains for test servers or remote access?
 3. Were any API endpoints identified?
-4. Were any remote access servers identified?
-5. Did you get a list of known email addresses?
+4. Did you get a list of known email addresses?
-6. Were any of these email addresses members of known, publicly exposed, data breaches?
+5. Were any of these email addresses members of known, publicly exposed, data breaches?
-7. How long did the scan take?
+6. How long did the scan take?
 Note: The `All` scan will take significantly longer.
+7. Can you pull this data into an AI / LLM tool to begin corelating data between organizations?
+(Don't worry, I've got [Mick Douglas](https://www.linkedin.com/in/mick-douglas){:target="_blank"} looking into this.)

+### AI Analysis Query

+Using an AI tool, run the following query to help identify areas of focus.
+These results should be used to help organize your thoughts and also remind you of some of the features you may have forgotten or did not know about.
+Adjust the query if it is not specific enough about SpiderFoot's capabilities or try one of the other AI tools.

+> Considering the output of a SpiderFoot passive analysis, what are the key areas I should review when conducting an OSINT analysis of my company with the intent to understand potential disclosures and vulnerabilities?